Phillip and Patricia Frost Museum of Science: Relocation

-As of May 11, 2022 the future of the museum's old building remains uncertain; plans to demolish the museum and turn the property into an urban garden have been shelved.
+As of June 15, 2023 the former site of the Miami Science Museum and Space Transit Planetarium has been demolished to make way for the Vizcaya Village project.

 Exhibits

 Aquarium

 The museum features a multi-level aquarium featuring habitats commonly seen in South Florida and the surrounding areas.
 The top deck of the Aquarium features key South Florida ecosystems, including the 100-foot wide, 500,000-gallon Gulf Stream Aquarium, where creatures such as mahi-mahi, devil rays, hammerhead sharks and others can be found.
 The middle level features habitats such as: coral reefs, mangrove forests, and the Gulf Stream.
 Nearly 30 aquariums and interactive vessels are included to demonstrate the bio-diversity of sub tropical habitats.
 The bottom-most level exhibits the Gulf Stream Aquarium where drifters such as jellyfish ride the massive flow running along Florida's east coast and into the North Atlantic.
 The aquarium culminates on this floor with a 31-foot oculus lens forming the bottom of the Gulf Stream Aquarium.